Company Registration in Singapore from India: Your Step-by-Step 2026 Guide

 Post-Registration Formalities

-Acquiring necessary business licenses and permits
+Acquiring necessary business licences and permits

 Meeting compliance and regulatory obligations